Italian dressing: Wish-Bone

 Italian salad dressing was served in Kansas City, Missouri, at the Wishbone Restaurant beginning in 1948.
 The Wishbone was opened in 1945 by Phillip Sollomi along with his mother, Lena.
 The Italian dressing served at the Wishbone was based on a recipe from Lena Sollomi's Sicilian family which was a blend of oil, vinegar, herbs, and spices.
 Demand for the salad dressing proved so high that Phillip started a separate operation to produce it for sale, making it by the barrel.
-The dressing recipe was eventually purchased by Lipton and has been made commercially by a succession of owners since, generating an entire Wish-Bone brand of products currently made by Pinnacle Foods, Inc.
+The dressing recipe was eventually purchased by Lipton and has been made commercially by a succession of owners since, with the Wish-Bone brand of products currently made by Pinnacle Foods, Inc.